masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 # Output: 25

-// Anonymous Function can be defined as a full body callback function to a Name function argument function nameFunc(param) {
+// anonymous Function can be defined as a full body callback function
+// to a Name function argument function nameFunc(param) {
   return param()
 }